Cray-HPE/docs-csm/glossary.md

 ### Shasta Cabling Diagram (SHCD)

-The Shasta Cabling Diagram (SHCD) is a multiple tab spreadsheet prepared by HPE Cray Manufacting with information about the components in an HPE Cray EX system.
+The Shasta Cabling Diagram (SHCD) is a multiple tab spreadsheet prepared by HPE Cray Manufacturing with information about the components in an HPE Cray EX system.
 This document has much information about the system.
 Included in the SHCD are a configuration summary with revision history, floor layout plan, type and location of components in the air-cooled cabinets, type and location of components in the liquid-cooled cabinets, device diagrams for switches and nodes in the cabinets, list of source and destination of every HSN cable,